Where You Get Your PharmD Matters

 - Completed 28 semester hours of basic science

-- Overall GPA greater than or equal to 2.75 and McWhorter School of Pharmacy Math/Science Pre-requisite GPA greater than or equal to 2.75.
+- General education prerequisite GPA greater than or equal to 3.0 and McWhorter School of Pharmacy Math/Science prerequisite GPA greater than or equal to 2.75.

-- GPA of most recent 30 credit hours greater than or equal to 3.20.
+- GPA of most recent 30 credit hours (must include at least 6 credits of math or science) greater than or equal to 3.20.

 Once the Pharmacy Admission Committee reviews the applicant's file to determine interview or deny, the Pharmacy Admission Office will notify the applicant of the decision.
 Applicants receiving an interview invitation will be notified via e-mail with the dates for the upcoming interviews.
 The e-mail will instruct the applicant to contact the Pharmacy Admission Office to confirm an interview appointment.